Nishantranaa/Learning_Journal/Prac_1_Learning_Journal.md

 This server uses an elastic model and we only pay what we use.

-I used to learn AWS is watching a few youtube videos were:
+I learnt to use AWS by watching a few youtube videos were:
 Amazon free tier account.
 YouTube videos:
 How to Host Your Website on AWS EC2 Instance - https://www.youtube.com/watch?v=dhRwKPrum44&t=4s and Joomla!
 Cloud hosting with Amazon EC2 Video Tutorial Part 1 - https://www.youtube.com/watch?v=Uo-JGmutlr0